Linear Resonant Actuator Manufacturer

 As a professional micro linear motor manufacturer and supplier in China, we can meet customers' needs with custom high quality linear motor.
 If you are interested, welcome to contact Leader Micro.

 The LRA (Linear Resonant Actuator) motor is an AC-driven vibration motor with a diameter primarily of 8mm, which is commonly used in haptic feedback applications.
-Compared to traditional vibration motors, LRA motors are more energy-efficient.
+Compared to traditional vibration motors, LRA vibration motor are more energy-efficient.
 It offers a more precise response with a fast start/stop time.
-Our company is committed to providing high-quality LRA motors with customizable specifications to cater to the diverse needs of our clients.

-Models | Size(mm) | Rated Voltage(V) | Rated Current (mA) |
+| Models | Size(mm) | Rated Voltage(V) | Rated Current (mA) |

 Frequency |